Ready or not, New Year’s Day has come and gone…

 but not the opportunity that a new year presents.

-But celebrate we must, because celebration is the door to hope and optimism.
+After 2018, the word celebrate is welcome, because celebration is the door to hope and optimism.

 Green is universally recognized as the color for “Go!”
 Where will you and your class “go” this year?

 What doors will open?
 At the school door…

 no matter what the world dishes out, teachers are called upon to share and elicit positive visions of the future for our students.

 Teachers have the power to challenge kids to say aloud with dreams for the year ahead in their minds and hearts…